14-inch/50-caliber railway gun: Mark I Navy railway mount

 Upon its entry into the war, the US chose its largest and longest-ranged available naval gun to fill the gap—the 14"/50 caliber Mk 4 gun with a muzzle velocity of 2800 feet per second.
 The new 16-inch gun would have been preferable, but it was not yet available in numbers; spare 14-inch guns kept for the active fleet were used instead.

 Baldwin Locomotive Works delivered five trains for the United States Navy during April and May 1918.
 Each train transported and supported a 14"/50 caliber Mk 4 gun mounted on a rail carriage with four 6-wheel bogies.

 Arrival in France

 There was some doubt as to whether the Flanders coast and French Channel ports were now safe Allied ports, following the German spring offensive successes in March and April 1918 which brought those areas within German artillery and attack range.
 The guns were therefore diverted from the British zone in the north to further south, to the port of St. Nazaire, to avoid the risk of having such valuable assets captured or destroyed.

-Each battery composed of a locomotive, gun car, ammunition cars, supporting equipment cars, and accommodation cars for the crew was under the command of a United States Navy lieutenant, and under overall command of Rear Admiral Charles Peshall Plunkett.
+Each battery composed of a locomotive, gun car, ammunition cars, supporting equipment cars, and accommodation cars for the crew.
+Each train was under the command of a United States Navy lieutenant, and under overall command of Rear Admiral Charles Peshall Plunkett.
 After delivery by ship, these trains were assembled in St. Nazaire in August.